Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Experiments and Results

-As a baseline, we used LDPC codes combined with the BPG image format\footnote{\url{https://bellard.org/bpg/}} and QAM modulation, representing state-of-the-art error correction and image compression techniques.
-The BPG format, based on the HEVC standard, is highly efficient among non-neural image codecs.
-For PSNR evaluation, we employed 4:4:4 chroma subsampling.
-Notably, BPG processes the entire $256 \times 256$ image, unlike our semantic system's block-wise $32 \times 32$ approach, which may offer PSNR advantages.
+We evaluate reconstruction quality using PSNR on $256\times256$ images formed by tiling 64 CIFAR-10 patches.
+As a baseline, we use BPG (HEVC-based) compression, LDPC coding, and QAM modulation.
+For PSNR calculation, we use 4:4:4 chroma subsampling.
+Unlike our patch-based semantic system, BPG encodes the entire image at once, which may give it a slight PSNR advantage.

-For the semantic communications system, models were trained under AWGN channels at SNRs of $\{0, 5, 10, 15, 20\}$~dB using the CIFAR-10 dataset and the Adam optimizer with a learning rate of $1e-4$.
-Unless otherwise specified, we selected the model that best matched the SNR value observed in the wireless prototype.
-The bandwidth ratio, defined as the ratio of the number of complex symbols to the number of pixels, was set to $1/6$, equating to 512 symbols per image.
-Processing a $256 \times 256$ image involved encoding 64 $32 \times 32$ images, resulting in $64 \times 512 = 32,768$ symbols.
+Semantic models are trained on AWGN channels at SNRs of $\{0, 5, 10, 15, 20\}$~dB using CIFAR-10 and Adam optimizer ($\text{lr} = 10^{-4}$).
+At test time, we select the model that matches the measured Rx SNR.
+The bandwidth ratio, defined as the ratio of complex symbols to pixels, was $1/6$, resulting in 512 symbols per $32\times32$ image patch.
+Processing a full $256 \times 256$ image required encoding 64 patches, totaling $64 \times 512 = 32,768$ symbols.